trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 Now, that the data has been preprocessed, we turn to GIFT to actually carry out the Independent component analysis.
 GIFT is available in several flavors: as a Docker app, Matlab app with a graphical user interface.
 In following paragraphs, we look closer at all of the different ways to run GIFT.

-## `run-gift-bids-all.sh` - Processing Independent Component Analysis Using GIFT-BIDS-App
+## `run-all-gift-neuromark.sh` - Processing Independent Component Analysis Using GIFT-BIDS-App

 GIFT-BIDS is available as a Docker container from Docker hub.
 The flavor of GIFT-BIDS, which we refer to as “regular GIFT”, is available as MATLAB GUI application.